Our Staff

 MRS. VANESSA MANRIQUEZ, ADMINISTRATIVE ASSISTANT

 Mrs. Vanessa Manriquez is the Administrative Assistant at Air Force Reserve Officer Training Corps (AFROTC), Detachment 025, Arizona State University (ASU), Tempe, Arizona.
-As the Administrative Assistant, she is responsible for detachment administrative duties, including uniform and supply management for 175 officer candidates from ASU and 11 cross-town universities.
+As the Administrative Assistant, she is responsible for detachment administrative duties, including uniform, enrollment, and supply management for 250 officer candidates from ASU and 11 cross-town universities.

 Mrs. Manriquez was raised in California, but her and her family relocated to Phoenix in 2006.
 She began her career with ASU in 2017, then subsequently changed departments, joining AFROTC Detachment 025 in 2018.
 Mrs. Manriquez is married and has a daughter.